-Homeostasis is a biological state which means 'steady'.
-Your internal organs and e.g. circulatory system are all balanced.
-The knock on effect of this is that your body needs the minimum amount of energy to go about daily living.
+Homeostasis is a biological state which means ‘steady’.
+So your internal organs and e.g. circulatory system are all balanced.
+This means the knock on effect of this is that your body needs the minimum amount of energy to go about daily living.

 Reflexology allows movement of energy, blood flow and lymphatic drainage to move freely.

 To bring about this balance, your reflexologist will work on your entire body.
-She'll make sure that the road blocks are removed first off.
-Then once the road is clear, she'll go back and concentrate on clearing the jam.
+She’ll make sure that we remove the road blocks first off.
+And then once the road is clear, she’ll go back and concentrate on clearing the jam.
 Working this way means that your entire body is balanced and therefore better able to cope with the surge of the block.

-Working on a concentrated region.
-Then combining this with a focussed approach that you don't get in a foot massage is what stimulates a healing response in the corresponding organs and systems of your body.
+Because we’re working on a concentrated region.
+Then combining this with a focussed approach that you don’t get in a foot massage stimulates a healing response in the corresponding organs and systems of your body.

-And this is what leads to the balance we call homeostasis.
+And this leads to the balance we call homeostasis.

 How can this be?